Whether you do weightlifting before or after an aerobic workout is up to you. Research hasn't definitively shown that one way is better than another.

 If you do weightlifting first, you may find that you're too tired to complete a more intense aerobic workout.

-- An aerobic workout can be a good warm-up for weightlifting.
+- An aerobic workout can be a good warmup for weightlifting.
 If you do your aerobic workout first, make sure that you're not too tired to lift weights with proper form.
-Poor weight training technique could increase the risk of injury.
+Poor weightlifting technique could increase the risk of injury.

 - Oxygen use may be the same whether you do aerobic or resistance exercise first.
-Some studies found that the order of aerobic and resistance exercise during the same session doesn't affect how much oxygen is used or limit how much aerobic exercise can be done.
+Some studies found that the order of aerobic and resistance exercise during the same session may not affect how much oxygen is used or limit how much aerobic exercise can be done.

 The bottom line about weightlifting first or second?
-If you want to include both weightlifting and aerobic exercise in the same workout, experiment to find what works best for you.
+If you want to include both weightlifting and aerobic exercise in the same workout, experiment to find what works best for you, your fitness level and your fitness goals.

 For instance, you could make either your aerobic workout or your weightlifting workout less intense.
 Or you could consider doing your weightlifting and aerobic workouts on different days.

 - Davitt PM, et al. The effects of a combined resistance training and endurance exercise program in inactive college females: Does order matter?
 Journal of Strength and Conditioning Research.
-In press.
-Accessed Jan.
-23, 2014.
+2014;28:1937.